Undergraduate Scholarships

 Give to the Zsolt Rumy CEMS Centennial Scholarship

 Zsolt and Mary Rumy are committed to the transformative power of education, a belief which stems from Zsolt's own experience as a chemical engineering student at the University of Minnesota.
 Zsolt Rumy and his family fled his native Hungary when he was 14 years old, immigrating to Minnesota.
-He graduated with a bachelor's degree in chemical engineering from the U of M in 1966, and in 1975 founded Zoltek Corporation, a successful international carbon fiber company whose legacy of innovation and disruption transformed the entire carbon fiber industry.<br> <br> In 2019 to mark the Centennial and Jubilee of the Department of Chemical Engineering and Materials Science (CEMS), Zsolt and Mary Rumy were inspired to endow the Zsolt Rumy CEMS Centennial Scholarship with the goal of supporting junior and senior undergraduate students whose interest in the disciplines of chemical engineering and materials science are complemented by their individual drive to innovate and pursue an entrepreneurial career path.
+He graduated with a bachelor's degree in chemical engineering from the U of M in 1966, and in 1975, founded Zoltek Corporation, a successful international carbon fiber company whose legacy of innovation and disruption transformed the entire carbon fiber industry.
+In 2019, to mark the Centennial and Jubilee of CEMS, Zsolt and Mary Rumy were inspired to endow the Zsolt Rumy CEMS Centennial Scholarship with the goal of supporting junior and senior undergraduate students whose interest in the disciplines of chemical engineering and materials science are complemented by their individual drive to innovate and pursue an entrepreneurial career path.

 +